ClaudiuSonica/ClaudiuSonica/README.md

 - 👋 Hi, I’m @ClaudiuSonica
 - 👀 I’m interested in ...
-Python
+Web Development
 - 🌱 I’m currently learning ...
-Python
+Html Css and soon Javascript
 - 💞️ I’m looking to collaborate on ...
+Any kind of projet
 - 📫 How to reach me ... csonica95@gmail.com

 <!---